 Meanwhile, we sold the last of our shares in distribution company DCC because we felt its price didn't account for the risk that its profit margins may be squeezed by higher costs.
-We took profits from oil major Royal Dutch Shell after a strong run.

 We also sold the iShares MSCI Far East Ex-Japan ETF to reduce our Asian exposure because the spectre of tighter US monetary policy doesn't bode well for developing market investments.